Olanakelbesa/Task-8/README.md

 - Categories and required skills for each job
 - Avatar images for each job listing
 - Job listing dashboard styled with Tailwind CSS
+- User authentication with signup and signin functionality

 ## Prerequisites